edisedis777/earth/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A captivating 3D visualization of Earth with an orbiting moon, built using Three.js.
+A 3D visualization of Earth with an orbiting moon, built using Three.js.
 This project features interactive controls for both desktop and mobile devices, complete with a starfield background, atmospheric effects, and cloud layer.

 ![Immersive 3D Earth Preview](preview.gif)